 Before our two week Bali honeymoon, we read a lot about the Balinese culture and local customs.
 We knew that there would be a lot of cultural differences in Bali and we didn’t want to risk upsetting anyone.

-I’m glad we did read up on it but we also learned a lot during our time in Bali as well.
+I’m glad we read about etiquette in Bali before our trip, but we also learned a lot during our time in Bali as well.

 From tipping and what to wear in Bali to temple etiquette and what you need to know about Balinese offerings, this guide to Bali’s culture for first time visitors is a culmination of everything we’ve learned.
 I hope it proves useful!

-Balinese Culture & Etiquette: A Guide for First Time Visitors
+Balinese Etiquette & Customs: A Guide for First Time Visitors

 Money and Tipping in Bali